rfg-modding/SyncFaction/docs/_index.md

 Download [latest release](https://github.com/rfg-modding/SyncFaction/releases) and place .exe in game folder.
 That's it!

+Also check out [introduction for new players](intro.md) - it's a quickstart guide for anyone wondering if multiplayer is still alive.

 > You will need at least **40GiB** of free storage space

 ## Features